PriyanshuKholiya/AIML_LabWork_500125617/readme.md

-This repositary will contain all the experiments done in the aiml lab semester 3 by Priyanshu Kholiya SAP(500125617) B-45
+# AIML Lab Experiments - Semester 3

+This repository contains all the Artificial Intelligence and Machine Learning (AIML) lab experiments completed as part of **Semester 3** coursework by **Priyanshu Kholiya** (SAP ID: 500125617, Section: B-45).